acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 If the artifact contains a published work, include a citation for it as a separate file using a standardized file format like BibTeX/BibLaTeX.
-These files can be imported into reference managers like Zotero and help people cite the work or find it on the legacy web.
+These files can be imported into reference managers like [Zotero](https://www.zotero.org/) and help people cite the work or find it on the legacy web.

-If the work doesn't have a stable home on the legacy web, you may want to update the `url` field of the BibTeX file to point to an [IPFS gateway]({{< ref "docs/about/linking-to-content.md" >}}) URL.
-You can use the form below to generate a gateway URL from the [CID]({{< ref "docs/contributing/uploading-files.md#what-is-a-cid" >}}) of the file and a file name.

-{{< collapse label="Gateway URL Generator" >}}
+## Include both files and links in artifacts when possible

+The two ways to include content in an [artifact file][artifact-file] are *files* and *links*.

+If the content is a file like a PDF, image, or video, include it in the artifact as a file and also add a link to where it can be found on the web.
+This ensures that people can always trace where content came from.

+When possible, make sure you link to reputable, permanent sites like libraries, journal databases, or archives like the Internet Archive.

-{{< gateway-url >}}
+{{< alert icon="👉" >}}
+Some libraries and journal databases will provide a permalink somewhere on the page which is different than the URL in your address bar.
+Always use a permalink when one is provided.
-{{< /collapse >}}
+{{< /alert >}}

-## Use web archive (WARC) files

-If you're contributing a web page to the archive, use a file format designed for archiving web pages such as WARC or [WACZ](https://github.com/webrecorder/wacz-spec).
-Also include the web archive in a browsable format so users don't need to install specialized software to browse the archived web page.
-The section {{< article "docs/contributing/web-archives.md" >}} has instructions on how to do this.
+## Include Wayback links when linking to websites

+When a primary source is a website like a blog or forum thread, the easiest way to include it in an artifact is to add a link.
+If the website is no longer available on the web, include a [Wayback Machine](https://web.archive.org/) link.
+If the website *is* still available on the web, you should include both a regular link and a Wayback link.
+This ensures that even if the content moves, changes, or is taken down, users can still find it.

+You can give both the regular link and the Wayback link the same name in the [artifact file][artifact-file]; the artifact page on Ace Archive will show which is which automatically.

 ## Download videos from sites like YouTube

-If you want to contribute a video that's hosted on a video sharing platform like YouTube, rather than submitting a web archive of the page, download the video directly using a tool like [youtube-dl](https://ytdl-org.github.io/youtube-dl/).
-Contrary to the name, youtube-dl supports many sites besides YouTube, and you can find a full list of supported sites [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).
+If you want to contribute a video that's hosted on a video sharing platform like YouTube, in addition to linking to the source, you should download the video directly using a tool like [youtube-dl](https://ytdl-org.github.io/youtube-dl/) and add it to the artifact as a file.
+Contrary to the name, youtube-dl supports many sites besides YouTube; you can find a full list of supported sites [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).

 ## Respect the privacy of individuals